Vikram Chandra (novelist): Early life

 Chandra was born in New Delhi in 1961.
 His father Navin Chandra was a business executive.
 His mother Kamna Chandra has written several Hindi films and plays.
 His sister Tanuja Chandra is a filmmaker and screenwriter who has also directed several films.
 His other sister Anupama Chopra is a film critic.

-Chandra did his high school education at Mayo College in Ajmer, Rajasthan.
+Chandra did his high school education at Mayo College in Ajmer, Rajasthan where he was in Bikaner and Tonk house.
+He was batch of 1979 in Mayo College.
 He attended at St. Xavier's College in Mumbai and, as an undergraduate student, transferred to Kenyon College in the United States.
 Chandra felt isolated at Kenyon so he transferred to Pomona College, Claremont, California, where he graduated with a B.A. magna cum laude in English.
 He attended film school at Columbia University, leaving halfway through to begin work on his first novel.
 He received his M.A. from The Writing Seminars at Johns Hopkins University in 1987.
 He has taught at George Washington University, and lectured at University of California, Berkeley.